CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/0800-0899/0827-making-a-large-island.md

 You are given an `n x n` binary matrix `grid`.
 You are allowed to change **at most one** `0` to be `1`.

-Return the size of the largest island in `grid` after applying this operation.
+Return the size of the largest Island in `grid` after applying this operation.

 An **island** is a `4-directionally` connected group of 1s.